Natalija Konstantinović: Marriages and issue

-On 25 July 1902, at Cetinje, Natalija was married to Prince Mirko Petrović-Njegoš of Montenegro, Grand Duke of Grahovo and Zeta, the second eldest son of Nicholas I of Montenegro.
+On 25 July 1902, at Cetinje, Natalija was married to Prince Mirko of Montenegro, Grand Duke of Grahovo and Zeta (1879-1918), the second eldest son of Nicholas I of Montenegro.
 Prince Mirko had allegedly fallen passionately in love with Natalija who was described as a beautiful, dark-eyed brunette.
 King Alexander was not pleased by the news of their marriage, as he believed Mirko had only married her in order to obtain the Serbian crown; in addition, Mirko's predeceased elder sister, Zorka had been the wife of Alexander's rival Peter Karađorđević.
 As a sign of his displeasure he refused to receive either Natalija or Mirko at his court.

-As Natalija was the granddaughter of Princess Anka Obrenović, who had been assassinated in Belgrade on 10 June 1868 along with her cousin, Mihailo Obrenović III, the Serbian government promised that in the event of King Alexander Obrenović dying childless, Mirko would be proclaimed Crown Prince of Serbia.
+As Natalija was the granddaughter of the Serbian Princess Anka Obrenović, who had been assassinated in Belgrade on 10 June 1868 along with her cousin, Mihailo Obrenović III, the Serbian government promised that in the event of King Alexander Obrenović dying childless, Mirko would be proclaimed Crown Prince of Serbia.
 Events, however, did not proceed as Nikola I of Montenegro had hoped.
 In late May 1903, King Alexander and his consort, Draga, were assassinated by a group of Army officers led by Captain Dragutin Dimitrijević Apis.
 Prior to the assassination, the conspirators had voted to pass the crown to Mirko's brother-in-law, Peter, the head of the rival Serbian dynasty, the Karađorđevićs.
 This was because the Karađorđevićs were allied with Russia, whereas the Obrenovićs were decidedly pro-Habsburg, and therefore distasteful to many Serbs in light of the fervent Pan-Slavic nationalism that had engulfed Serbia since the 19th century.
 In fact, Natalija's husband later joined the Black Hand secret society in 1911, and aspired to be its leader.